Log p-divisible groups associated to log 1-motives: The Serre-Tate theorem for log abelian varieties with constant degeneration

-We are left with the proof of the essential surjectivity.
+Step 2: Essential surjectivity.
 Let $(A_0,H,\alpha_{0})$ be an object of $\mr{Def}(S,S_0)$, we look for a log abelian variety $A$ which gives rise to $(A_0,H,\alpha_{0})$ up to isomorphism.
-By \cite[Theorem 3.4]{k-k-n6} the moduli functor for polarizable log abelian varieties is log formally smooth.
-Since $S$ is a strict infinitesimal extension of $S_0$, $A_0$ lifts to a log abelian variety $A'$ over $\tilde{S}$ where $\tilde{S}\to S$ is some \'etale cover.
-Denote by $\tilde{S}_{0}\to S_{0}$ its reduction mod $I$.
+By \cite[Thm.
+1.6]{k-k-n7} and \cite[Cor.
+3.11]{kat1}, $A_0$ lifts to a log abelian variety with constant degeneration $A'$ over $S$.
 The isomorphism

-of log abelian varieties over $\tilde{S}_0$ induces an isomorphism
+of log abelian varieties over $S_0$ induces an isomorphism

-of log $p$-divisible groups over $\tilde{S}_0$.
-By part (3) of Lemma \ref{lem5.3}, $N^v\tilde{\alpha}_0[p^{\infty}]$ has a unique lifting to a homomorphism
+of log $p$-divisible groups over $S_0$.
+By part (3) of Lemma \ref{lem5.4}, $N^v\alpha_0[p^{\infty}]$ has a unique lifting to a homomorphism

-of log $p$-divisible groups over $\tilde{S}$.
-The same procedure applied to $\tilde{\beta}_0:=\tilde{\alpha}_0^{-1}$, we get a homomorphism
+of log $p$-divisible groups over $S$.
+The same procedure applied to $\beta_0:=\alpha_0^{-1}$, we get a homomorphism